A Definitive Guide on KYC for Crypto [Updated]

 Why Do Crypto Companies Need KYC?

-To stay safe and build a safe tool in the crypto space, regulating bodies in Europe expect crypto and crypto service providers to comply with its AMLD5 and AMLD6 legislation.
-Also, in the USA, FinCEN clarifies that virtual currencies and platforms which they trade are subject to anti-money laundering legislation.
+To stay safe and build a safe tool in the crypto space, regulating bodies in Europe expect crypto and crypto service providers to comply with the Anti-Money Laundering Directives (AMLDs), such as the AMLD5 and AMLD6 legislation.
+Also, in the USA, FinCEN clarifies that virtual currencies and platforms that they trade are subject to anti-money laundering legislation.

 And there’s a good reason for that.
 Companies involved in illicit activities or those that avoid sticking to compliance regulations risk can even end up being charged.
 Let’s look at some examples below.